KhronosGroup/glTF/extensions/Khronos/KHR_multi_view/README.md

 The GL_OVR_multiview and GL_OVR_multiview2 extensions require OpenGL 3.0 or OpenGL ES 3.0.
 The `#version` keyword is used to specify the shader version.
-To specify a version 3.0 or later OpenGL shader the following is added to the top of the shader.
+To specify a version 3.0 or later OpenGL shader, the following is added to the top of the shader.

 ```C
 #version 300
 ```

-To specify a version 3.0 or later OpenGL ES shader the following is added to the top of the shader.
+To specify a version 3.0 or later OpenGL ES shader, the following is added to the top of the shader.

 ```C
 #version 300 es